HanoverStatsLabs/resources/labs/LabModelingBasic.md

 ```
 Note that this last graph suggests a violation of the homoscedasticity assumption.

+### Comparing level differences

 We can get pairwise comparisons between the levels by using Tukey's HSD (honest significant difference) test:
 ```r
 TukeyHSD(irisFit)
 ```
+This test is a single-step-multiple-comparison procedure that constructs confidence intervals for all pairwise differences between the factor levels, using a *studentized range distribution*.
+You can read more about this test in the documentation and the internet.